 Since data from the CSS, FSS, and ESA are not normally used in the processing of science observations, these are not discussed.
-However, in the unlikely event of a complete failure of the ACA, we would attempt to use CSS and FSS data.
+However, in the unlikely event of a complete failure of the ACA, use of the CSS and FSS data would be attempted.